I’m a breast cancer ‘pre-vivor.’ Why aren’t the presidential candidates talking more about health care?

 Health care in this country is very clearly a huge problem, so why did politicians stop talking about it?

-For example, the Blue Cross Blue Shield Association, a major lobbying organization for health insurance companies, asked the Centers for Medicare and Medicaid Services to discontinue a trio of medical billing codes for breast reconstructive surgery that enabled doctors to collect much more money for a specific kind of reconstruction, DIEP flap operations.
+For example, the Blue Cross Blue Shield Association, a major lobbying organization for health insurance companies, asked the Centers for Medicare and Medicaid Services (CMS) to discontinue a trio of medical billing codes for breast reconstructive surgery that enabled doctors to collect much more money for a specific kind of reconstruction, DIEP flap operations.

-Plastic surgeons and other experts believed that this decision would limit access to this kind of reconstruction only to those able to pay $50,000 out of pocket — which would exclude me and just about everyone I know.
+Plastic surgeons and other experts believed this decision would limit access to this kind of reconstruction only to those able to pay $50,000 out of pocket — which would exclude me and just about everyone I know.
 This sounds like a niche issue until it’s one you are facing head-on, and it encapsulates the cold, hard greed of the insurance industry.
-Luckily, after backlash from cancer survivors, doctors, and surgeons, CMS reversed their decision.
+Luckily, after backlash from cancer survivors, doctors, and surgeons, CMS reversed its decision.

-For the rest of the month, we’ll be hearing about the need for Breast Cancer Awareness.
+For the rest of the month, we’ll be hearing about the need for breast cancer awareness.
 But everyone is already aware of breast cancer — it’s the second most common cancer for women.
 We all know someone who has been diagnosed with it; many of us sadly know women who have died from it.

 What is the purpose of early detection if once cancer is found, you’re on your own?
 We need our elected officials to lead on this issue, and we need guaranteed health care that’s free at the point of service.
-This October, put down the pink ribbon and pick up the phone, and call your member of Congress and ask them to support the Medicare for All Act.
+This October, put down the pink ribbon, pick up the phone, and call your members of Congress and ask them to support the Medicare for All Act.
 It’s what those who have breast cancer — or just the looming possibility of it — need the most.

 Mindy Isser works in the labor movement and lives in South Philadelphia. mindy.isser@gmail.com